edcarp/python-novice-esces/index.md

 The data sets are stored in
 [comma-separated values]({{ page.root }}/reference.html#comma-separated-values) (CSV) format:

+- the data represent waves at one location in the North Atlantic Ocean
-- each row holds information for a single patient,
+- each row holds information for a single months,
-- columns represent successive days.
+- 3 columns represent year, month, and then the data value

 The first seven rows of our first file look like this:
 ~~~